-Depending on flight times, the team usually arrives on a Saturday.
 The on-campus evaluation is typically scheduled for a three-day period, from Sunday afternoon through Wednesday afternoon.
 The team's work begins on Sunday afternoon to review team assignments and the protocol for the visit.
 That evening, the team meets with senior administrators, faculty, and board members over dinner.
-The following days of the visit are spent conducting a review of the institution and preparing the team's report and recommendations.
+The following days of the visit are spent conducting a review of the institution and preparing the team's report and recommendation.
 Classroom observations are not necessary and typically are not helpful.
 The exact schedule of the team is arranged in advance through discussions between the team chair and institutional staff.

 On the final day, the team chair first meets privately with the chief executive officer of the institution to discuss the team's findings.
 The chief executive officer and team chair determine who, in addition to the full visiting team, will be present to hear those findings presented at a meeting known as the "exit report."
 The session may be an open one for the entire institutional community or a gathering of just the senior leaders of the institution.
-At the exit report, the team chair provides an oral preview of major points that will be included in the team's written evaluation.
+At the exit report, the team chair provides an oral preview of major points that will be included in the team's written report.